-Lake Ridge Ambulatory Surgery Center is a licensed outpatient surgical hospital located in Woodbridge, Virginia.
-The ASC is partially owned by Sentara Northern Virginia Medical Center who has conducted a community health needs assessment of the area that we serve.
-That assessment, supplemented by information gathered by our ASC staff and physicians, is the basis for this report.
+Sentara Northern Virginia Medical Center has conducted a community health needs assessment of the area that we serve.
 The assessment provides us with a picture of the health status of the residents in our communities and provides us with information about health and health-related problems that impact health status.

-The assessment includes a review of population characteristics such as age, educational level, and racial and ethnic composition because social factors are important determinants of health.
+Our assessment includes a review of population characteristics such as age, educational level, and racial and ethnic composition because social factors are important determinants of health.
 The assessment also looks at risk factors like obesity and smoking and at health indicators such as infant mortality and preventable hospitalizations.
-Community input is important so the assessment also includes survey results from key stakeholders including public health, social services, service providers, and those who represent underserved populations.
+Community input is important so the assessment also includes a summary of survey and town hall meetings involving community members and key stakeholders including public health, social services, service providers, and those who represent underserved populations.